There is a good chance CF Industries Holdings Inc. (CF) will undergo another restructuring. - The Dwinnex

 Revenue Estimates

-9 analysts predict $3.45B in revenue for the current quarter.
+According to 9 analysts, the current quarter’s revenue is expected to be $3.45B.
 It ranges from a high estimate of $3.97B to a low estimate of $2.57B.
 As of the current estimate, CF Industries Holdings Inc.’s year-ago sales were $1.62B, an estimated increase of 112.50% from the year-ago figure.

 A total of 19 analysts have provided revenue estimates for CF’s current fiscal year.
 The highest revenue estimate was $12.75B, while the lowest revenue estimate was $10.72B, resulting in an average revenue estimate of $11.66B.
 In the same quarter a year ago, actual revenue was $6.54B, up 78.30% from the average estimate.
 Based on 20 analysts’ estimates, the company’s revenue will be $9.25B in the next fiscal year.
 The high estimate is $11.15B and the low estimate is $7.06B.
 The average revenue growth estimate for next year is down -20.70% from the average revenue estimate for this year.